Copy Databases with Backup and Restore

 The database name that is explicitly supplied when you restore a database is used automatically as the new database name.
 Because the database name does not already exist, a new one is created by using the files in the backup.

-When restoring backups from SQL Server 2005 or SQL Server 2008, it is helpful to know in advance whether the path (drive and directory) of each of the full-text catalogs in a backup exists on the destination computer.
+When restoring backups from an earlier version, it is helpful to know in advance whether the path (drive and directory) of each of the full-text catalogs in a backup exists on the destination computer.
 To list the logical names and physical names, path and file name) of every file in a backup, including the catalog files, use a RESTORE FILELISTONLY FROM <backup_device> statement.
 For more information, see RESTORE FILELISTONLY (Transact-SQL).

 If the same path does not exist on the destination computer, you have two alternatives: